lyan2003/Image-Segmentation-and-Clustering-Toolkit/README.md

 # Image Thresholding & Unsupervised Segmentation Studio

+>  **Note:** This project was originally developed on **May 5, 2026**, as part of the university curriculum.
+It has been structurally refactored and migrated here to serve as a public portfolio showcase.

 A cross-platform, high-performance C++ desktop application engineered using the Qt Framework and OpenCV core matrix representations.
 This toolkit implements modular analytical frameworks for intensity-based image thresholding and multi-class unsupervised segmentation, featuring global optimization models, multi-modal spectral histogram decomposition, adaptive local integral filtering, and advanced feature-space clustering algorithms.

 ---